ricardoinaciopt/MS_G18_2425/README.md

 2. **Misleading performance metrics**: Overall accuracy would be a poor indicator of the model's fairness or real-world utility.
 3. **Disparate impact**: The model's predictions would likely have disproportionately negative effects on the unprivileged group[4].
 4. **Need for bias mitigation**: Techniques such as data resampling, algorithmic fairness constraints, or causal modeling may be necessary to create a more equitable model[5].

-## Fairness Metrics

-### Equal Opportunity Difference (EOD): 0.9829

-Equal Opportunity Difference (EOD) measures the disparity in true positive rates (recall/sensitivity) between two groups.
-I An EOD of 0.9829 means that the true positive rate (recall) for Group 1 is almost 1 (98.29%) higher than that of Group 0.
-This indicates a significant disparity: the model is much better at correctly identifying positive cases (i.e., those that should be classified as positive) for Group 1 compared to Group 0.
-This suggests that Group 0 is being systematically disadvantaged, as it has a much lower recall.

-### Disparate Misclassification Rate (DMR): -1.9829

-Disparate Misclassification Rate (DMR) measures the disparity in the sum of false negatives and false positives between two groups.
-A DMR of -1.9829 means that Group 0 has a much higher misclassification rate (both false positives and false negatives) compared to Group 1.
-Group 0's misclassification rate is almost 200% higher than Group 1's, reflecting that the model is consistently worse at making correct classifications for Group 0.

 #### Citations: